How an onslaught of lies about COVID-19 overwhelmed our sense of what’s true

 The geography of misinformation

 The president’s misrepresentations exist within a complex geography of false information online.
-Some of it is deliberately spread disinformation, like Kremlin-sympathizing media seeding conspiracy theories that the U.S. created COVID-19 to upend the Chinese economy.
-Other reports are more opportunistic, like people looking to make money off a coronavirus “cure.”
+Some of it is deliberately spread disinformation, for instance, Kremlin-sympathizing media seeding conspiracy theories that the U.S. created COVID-19 to upend the Chinese economy.
+Other reports are more opportunistic, such as people looking to make money off a coronavirus “cure.”
 Another set of opportunists are thought leaders without any medical background who attempt to model out the future, which has the effect of offering a flashlight in a fog.
 Still others are using misinformation to advance racist agendas, blaming the virus’s spread on certain groups—including the president, who for a time insisted on calling COVID-19 “the Chinese virus.”

 Less noticed moment on Fox and Friends today >> Trump admitted to pushing disinformation on coronavirus when prodded by Kilmeade about China, Russia and Iran putting out disinformation: